 - The proportion of citizens who approve of how the president governs his country.

 - Testing whether introducing physical activity diminishes cardiovascular disease incidence.

-- The proportion of TVs of a particular model who fail after one year.
+- The proportion of TVs of a particular model that fail after one year.

 This parameter is straightforward to calculate.
 Divide the number of individuals who possess the characteristic by the total number of individuals, and you'll get it.
 As in the case of the mean, we usually use sample proportions to estimate population proportions.

-Nevertheless, there are fundamental differences with the sampling distribution of the mean.
+Nevertheless, there are fundamental differences compared to the sampling distribution of the mean.
 The sample proportion is a discrete variable and not a continuous variable.
-Therefore, the sample proportion values are infinite, unlike the sample mean case.
+Therefore, the sample proportion values are finite or countably infinite, unlike the sample mean case.

 The sampling distribution of the sample proportion doesn't follow a normal distribution but a binomial distribution, which depends on the population proportion and the sample size.
 The good part is that, in most cases, we can approximate that discrete binomial distribution as a continuous normal distribution and use the widely known methods to find probabilities.

 The approximation results in a normal distribution with mean and standard deviation , expressed in terms of the sample size and the population proportion :

 We use those values to find the z-scores and finally find the probability values, as we would usually do with a population mean:

 🙋 In which cases does this approximation apply?